 - Identifying the basic requirements: In this step, the basic needs are collected and identified.
 The basic requirements include the inputs and outputs, the basic functionality, and the design requirements.

-- Prototype Creation: A basic prototype is created according to the requirements identified in the previous step.
-A product team should not invest too much time or money in prototyping as it will go in vain if the product owner rejects the prototype.
+- Creation: A basic prototype is created according to the requirements identified in the previous step.
+A product team should not invest too much time or money in this process, as it will go in vain if the product owner rejects it.

 - Review: The prototype is presented in front of the product owner.
 Everything is explained to him, and he is asked for his opinion.
-The client then specifies any changes needed to be made in the final product or approves the prototype.
+The client then specifies any changes needed to be made in the final product or approves the final version.

-- Improving the Prototype: Once the client has given the feedback, the prototype is improved, and changes are made to fulfill the client’s requirements.
+- Improving: Once the client has given the feedback, the prototype is improved, and changes are made to fulfill the client’s requirements.
 Once done, the prototype is again presented to the client.
-This process continues unless a client is satisfied with the prototype.
+This process continues unless a client is satisfied with the best one.

 A prototype can be created while following any of the methodologies.
 These methodologies include:

-- Paper Prototyping: In this methodology, the design team designs ideas on paper with hands using shapes, lines, and text.
+- Paper: In this methodology, the design team designs ideas on paper with hands using shapes, lines, and text.
 This is the best methodology to be used in the early stages of the product lifecycle.

-- Digital Prototyping: In digital prototyping, a prototype is created using different tools such as Figma, Adobe Illustrator, Adobe XD, etc.
+- Digital: In digital prototyping, it is created by using different tools such as Figma, Adobe Illustrator, Adobe XD, etc.